 The 21c Museum Hotel has its own contemporary art museum.

-Whether your tastes run to a boutique art hotel like 21c Museum Hotel (700 W. Main St.), or classic glamor like The Brown Hotel (335 W. Broadway), you can certainly find a place suited to lay your head.
+Whether your tastes run to a boutique art hotel like 21c Museum Hotel, or classic glamor like The Brown Hotel, you can certainly find a place suited to lay your head.